rc-9/BraTS_UNet/README.md

 - **Patient-level split**: Train/validation separation was performed at the patient level to prevent correlated slices from appearing in both sets.
 - **Slice extraction**: 3D MRI volumes were decomposed into 2D axial slices to reduce computational cost and enable training within Colab GPU limits.
 - **Modality selection**: Only T1Gd and T2-FLAIR were used for the baseline configuration, balancing representational strength and efficiency.
 - **Intensity normalization**: Each slice was normalized independently to reduce inter-patient intensity variability and stabilize optimization.
+This per-slice z-score normalization removes scanner-related intensity variations, keeps contrasts consistent across patients, and ensures that training and validation data are treated identically without any data leakage.
 - **Resizing**: Slices were downscaled to a uniform spatial resolution to reduce memory usage and accelerate training.
 - **Mask encoding**: Tumor subregions were converted into a 3-channel binary tensor (NEC/NET, ED, ET), enabling multi-label segmentation.

 ---

 #### Model Architecture

 A standard **U-Net** architecture was implemented as the baseline segmentation model.
 - Encoder–decoder structure with symmetric skip connections